All of us who grow marijuana pay most attention to the development of buds in bloom phase.

-For example, if you’re growing a cannabis strain that has an 8-week flowering time, weeks 6-8 can be desribed as late flowering phase.
+For example, if you’re growing a cannabis strain that has a predicted 8-week flowering time, weeks 6-8 can be described as late flowering phase.

 After Overdrive, stop using all nutrients and flush your plants just before harvest to get rid of pollutants and stored fertilizer salts.

-But just like we humans have distinct growth phases (infant, toddler, child, adolescent, young adult, middle-aged, elderly, deceased), marijuana does too.
+But just like we humans have distinct growth phases (infant, toddler, child, adolescent, young adult, middle-aged adult, elderly adult, deceased), marijuana does too.

 And we all know that dietary inputs and other factors need to be adjusted to make the most of each growth phase, whether it’s for humans or marijuana plants.

 In practice, this means you now feed your marijuana plants a varied 12-12 light cycle nutrients diet tailored to make the most out of each flowering phase.

 Instead of dumping a simplistic formula of “bloom” base nutrients and a P-heavy bloom booster in for the entire 12-12 cycle, you provide smarter nutrition tailored to building the most-productive cannabis flowering structure in each of the four phases.

 The result?
 More resin glands, earlier maturation, larger buds, and more value from every marijuana plant you grow.

 Ok, so take a look at the photo of my Headband plant that accompanies this article.
 What marijuana flowering phase is the Headband plant in?